|Director: Joachim Trier |

 Joachim Trier’s The Worst Person in the World (Verdens verste menneske) would seem to be a very different film from his most recent, the moody horror-drama Thelma (2017), which follows a college freshman whose introduction to the secular world unleashes both her repressed sexuality and her repressed paranormal abilities.
 The two films exist in very different worlds tonally—Thelma is all mood and atmosphere, while The Worst Person the World is purposefully banal except when diving into fantastical dreams and daydreams—but they are essentially about the same thing: a young woman figuring out who she is and where she belongs.
 They are both coming-of-age tales grounded in distinct genres (horror and romantic comedy, respectively).
 The Worst Person in the World is the more challenging of the two in that Julie, the protagonist, rather than being a victim of imposed repression through her strict religious upbringing, is instead a privileged young woman who often squanders her own agency by flitting from one thing to another, whether it be careers or men.

 Julie is played by Renate Reinsve, who made her debut in a small role in Trier’s sophomore feature Oslo, August 31st (2011) and won the Best Actress award at Cannes for her work here.
-She has a tricky role to play, as Julie is a mix of selfishness and lack of self-awareness; profoundly gifted in many ways, she is given to sudden changes in focus and interest (when we first meet her, she is in medical school, but she soon loses interest and turns to photography).
+She has a tricky role to play, as Julie is a mix of selfishness and lack of self-awareness; profoundly gifted in many ways, she is given to sudden changes in focus and interest (when we first meet her, she is in medical school, but she soon loses interest and turns to psychology and then photography).
 She is casually amoral in her lifestyle; unlike the titular character in Thelma, she seems completely unmoored from any moral worldview outside of whatever happens to be engaging her in that particular moment.
-Such characteristics risk making her seem shallow and irritating in her capriciousness, but Reinsve grounds the character in a sense of genuine (but not neurotic) instability that we can understand, even if it sometimes makes her disagreeable.
+And, while there is a genuine risk that these characteristics will seem shallow and irritating in her capriciousness, Reinsve grounds the character in a sense of genuine (but not neurotic) instability that we can understand, even if it sometimes makes her disagreeable.
 One of the most powerful moments in the film, in fact, finds her turning in sudden anger on her boyfriend when he is genuinely attempting to compliment her; it is a moment of raw honesty about the way emotions can turn on a dime and how old wounds can poison current interactions.

 Trier, who cowrote the screenplay with his regular collaborator Eskil Vogt, clearly wants to capture both the mundanity of everyday life and the vividness of Julie’s internal world, and he is mostly successful in capturing that duality.
 Reinsve’s performance is central to making the film work, as everything hinges on our ability to empathize with Julie, even when she is at her worst (although the film’s title comes from a line spoken by another character about himself, not her).
 The Worst Person in the World is not a perfect film, especially in the third act where Trier pulls out a major illness to keep characters in each other’s orbits, but it still works as a deft portrait of an unsettled life.